SWTPC 6809 MP-09B REPRODUCTION CPU Board

 PT-SS50-64K 64K memory board - 120ns or faster, 56K usable for SWTPC/6809 systems $39

-PT-SS30-IDE-32GB PT-SS30-IDE board, with SD memory to IDE adapter, 32GB memory card and FLEX preloaded and ready to boot.
-Includes a Boot ROM.
-Cost is $55 (ROM deleted) if ordered at the same time as an assembled MP-09 $60
+PT-SS30-IDE-32GB PT-SS30-IDE board, with SD memory to IDE adapter, 32GB memory card and FLEX/OS9 preloaded and ready to boot.
+This is to be used with a PT-MP-09 board with the toggle switch at the top.
+All boards now ship with the toggle and 2716/2732 selection.
+This option must be ordered at the same time as a MP-09 board $60

 Back to Top